MYHG/WDI_PROJECT_2/README.md

 ##Iterations
 After setting up my index.js file, I built out the authentication as I thought that it would take the most time.
 Once the authentication was completed and tested, using the RESTful web services I developed and tested each route at a time using Insomnia.

-1. Following the MVC model I created a user model that included a basic schema aswell as requiring bCyrpt to hash the passwords.
+1. Following the MVC model I created a user model that included a basic schema as well as requiring bcyrpt to hash the passwords.
 2. Secondly I built the controller that would handle the HTTP method to register a new user followed by the routes.
 3. Once this was completed I then tested the endpoint generating a POST request to check that the registration was successful.
 4. After each successful test I then created the view and tested this via the browser.